reyestech/Fullstack-Academy/README.md

 | order by TimeGenerated desc
 ```

-Unexpected interactive logins to Windows or Linux IaaS VMs from foreign geolocations can presage hands‑on‑keyboard activity.
-By correlating `SecurityEvent` (Windows) and `Syslog` (Linux) logins with `GeoInfo` on source IP, this query detects first‑seen countries per VM in the last 90 days.
-Output includes username, country, city, and timestamp.
+Unexpected interactive logins to Windows or Linux IaaS VMs from foreign geolocations can indicate potential hands-on keyboard activity.
+By correlating Security Event (Windows) and Syslog (Linux) logins with GeoInfo based on source IP, this query detects first-seen countries for each VM over the last 90 days.
+The output includes username, country, city, and timestamp.

-SOC teams can instantly quarantine VMs or enable JIT access only to sanctioned locations.
+SOC teams can quickly quarantine VMs or enable Just-In-Time (JIT) access only to sanctioned locations.

 #### How it works